Exhibition drill: Exhibition drill in competition

 Rules of exhibition drill during competitions vary, but most of them apply the following guidelines:

 Time – There is usually a minimum and maximum time a routine may take.
 Points are deducted if a team is under or over time.

 Boundaries – Teams should be aware of their boundary lines, and if necessary, alter their routines as to not cross the boundary lines.
 Points are deducted if a person crosses a boundary line.

 Some high-school level competitions prevent cadets who are participating in armed drill events from performing more dangerous 'over the head' spins, or raising cadets off the floor, in the interest of safety.

 High school

 Some high school drill teams compete at the National High School Drill Team Championships in Daytona Beach, Florida, and generally use demilitarized Springfield M1903s, M1 Garands, M-14 rifles and Daisy Drill Rifles.
 There are also national drill level competitions for JROTC divisions, including Navy JROTC, Army JROTC, Marine Corps JROTC, and Air Force JROTC.
 Other countries have their own drill team competitions for teenagers.

 Unarmed

 In an unarmed division, exhibition drill may consist of intricate precision marching, along with various hand movements.
 Modified step team routines are used in some competitions.

+Post High School

+In addition to the National High School Drill Team Championships, SNI also hosts the World Drill Championships in Daytona Beach, Florida.
+This event is for competitors who are 18 and have graduated from high school and open to competitors worldwide.